Ierlandfan/nl_public_transport/README.md

 - Perfect for commuters (morning: home→work, evening: work→home)
 - Automatically creates both directions

-🚌 **Line/Route Filtering**
-- Filter by specific bus, tram, or train line numbers
+🚌 **Smart Line Selection**
+- System queries available lines for your route
+- See actual departure times for each line
-- Support for multiple lines (comma-separated)
+- Select which specific lines to track
+- Filter out unwanted connections automatically
-- Useful for busy stations with many routes
+- Perfect for busy stations with many routes

 📊 **Rich Sensor Data**
 - Status: "On Time" or "Delayed X min"